lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 ## Related guidance

-Web Accessibility in mind (WebAIM) has guidance on [creating Accessible documents in Word](https://webaim.org/techniques/word/).
+Web Accessibility in mind (WebAIM) has guidance on [creating accessible documents in Word](https://webaim.org/techniques/word/).